suiware/suiware.io/src/data/blog/2025-05-27-suiware-mcp-claude-code.md

 To add more tools, just follow the same pattern `mcp__suiware-mcp__[tool-name]` and add them to `--allowedTools` comma-separated.

-Here are the tools you can plug currently:
+Here are the tools you can use currently:

 - `get-address` (e.g. "show my address")
 - `get-wallet-balance` (e.g. "my balances")